jharwell/sierra/docs/src/tutorials/plugin/storage/plugin.rst

-Within this file, you must define the following classes, which must be named **EXACTLY** as specified, otherwise SIERRA will not detect them.
+Within this file, you must define the following functions, which must be named **EXACTLY** as specified, otherwise SIERRA will not detect them.

 .. code-block:: python